ianhellstrom/zoose/README.md

 # What is new?
 As of 1.0.0, Zoose is based on JupyterLab instead of the classic Jupyter experience.
-This means, among others, that it offers code completion, refactoring capabilities, autoformatting, and git integration (incl. diffs) out of the box.
+This means, among others, that it offers code completion, refactoring capabilities, autoformatting, an OED-recommended spelling checker with support for technical terms, and git integration (incl. diffs) out of the box.

 ## Deprecations
 ### Scratchpad